civetweb/civetweb/docs/UserManual.md

 but future versions my drop the enable\_keep\_alive configuration value and automatically use keep-alive if keep\_alive\_timeout\_ms is not 0.

+### cgi\_timeout\_ms
+Maximum allowed runtime for CGI scripts.
+CGI processes are terminated by the server after this time.
+The default is "no timeout", so scripts may run or block for undefined time.

 ### linger\_timeout\_ms
 Set TCP socket linger timeout before closing sockets (SO\_LINGER option).
 The configured value is a timeout in milliseconds.
 Setting the value to 0